FRC-1721/1721-RapidReact/docs/wiring/wiring.rst

 |pitcrew|

-Some processors or subsystems use large, multipin connectors to connect to the central wiring harness, they are detailed below.
+Some processors or subsystems use large, multi pin connectors to connect to the central wiring harness, they are detailed below.

 .. image:: resources/NUCWiring.png